 Sail to the Small Cyclades and venture to a top-secret location.
 The tour features three stops for snorkeling and exploring the area, with some time to eat as well.

-Best places to stay in Naxos
+Best Hotels in Naxos

 Budget accommodation: Centrally located in Naxos Town, Korali Palace Studios offers white-washed rooms and studios at very affordable prices.
 Check fees on Booking.com and compare prices on Hotel.com.

-Where to eat in Naxos
+Where to Eat in Naxos

 - O Vasilis: A top-rated place on the island for traditional dishes (Melanes village)